 Each of the variables in this variable set shares the same R template code, that is used to create empty variables. - The next step is to update the template code with the following R code

 - In the Data Set tree, click on Variable 1 in the New R Variable Set.
-The current code will be in the object inspector > Properties >R CODE box.
+The current code will be in the object inspector > General >R CODE box.

 - For a non-randomized single version design, insert the following code on line 17, just before line of code that says new.data